-Online degree and distance learning homeland security diploma programs are available at the undergraduate and graduate levels.
-They focus on law enforcement and public safety as these issues relate to crisis management and terrorism.
+Online homeland security diploma programs are available at the undergraduate level.
+Students may also earn an online bachelor's or master's degree in the field.
+These programs focus on law enforcement and public safety as these issues relate to crisis management and terrorism.
 Students can typically work around their own schedules.
 Online bulletin boards and e-mail foster private and public communication between students and instructors.

 Online diploma programs in homeland security may take as little as nine months to complete and are for those interested in entry-level homeland security careers, such as security guards and correctional officers.
 These programs provide students with a basic, foundational understanding of the homeland security field.